frietz58/WoZ4U/README.md

 If you use WoZ4U, please cite our work:
 ```
 @article{rietzwoz4u,
-  title = {WoZ4U: An Open Source Wizard-of-OzInterface for the Pepper robot},
+  title = {WoZ4U: An Open Source Wizard-of-Oz Interface for the Pepper robot},
   author = {Rietz, Finn and Sutherland, Alexander and Bensch, Suna and Wermter, Stefan and Hellström, Thomas},
   journal = {TBA},
   volume = {TBA},